marcusoftnet/marcusoftnet.github.io/_posts/2023-05-22-sheperd-a-great-place.md

 <!-- excerpt-end -->

 Because at Sheperd there are A LOT of authors that have done the same thing as I got asked to do: put toghether their best books on topics that they are interested in.
-And this is very helpful since the world is overflowing with books and finding the good ones are sometimes hard.
+And this is very helpful since the world is overflowing with books and finding the good ones is ~~sometimes~~ ~~often~~ hard.

 I've always trusted other peoples reccomendations for what to read and I know of no better people to recommend books on their topic than people that have researched and written about their topic.